-CONDITIONING LIVE OYSTERS - Thoroughly mix 6.5 oz. of this product to 10,000 gallons of water at 50 to 70°F to obtain 0.5 ppm available chlorine.
-Expose oysters to this solution for at least 15 minutes, monitoring the available chlorine level so that it does not fall below 0.05 ppm.
-Repeat entire process if the available chlorine level drops below 0.05 ppm or the temperature falls below 50°F.
+CONDITIONING LIVE OYSTERS - (Not Approved for Use in California.)
+Thoroughly mix 6.5 oz. of this product to 10,000 gallons of water at 50 to 70°F to obtain 0.5 ppm available chlorine.
+Expose oysters to this solution for at least 15 minutes, monitoring the available chlorine level so that it does not fall below 0.05 ppm..
+Repeat entire process if the available chlorine level drops below 0.05 ppm or the temperature falls below 6.0°F

 CONTROL OF SCAVENGERS IN FISH HATCHERY PONDS - Prepare a solution containing 200 ppm of available chlorine by mixing 2.6 oz. of product with 10 gallons of water.
 Pour into drained pond potholes.
-Repeat if necessary, do not put desirable fish back into refilled ponds until chlorine residual has dropped to 0 ppm, as determined by a test kit.
+Repeat if necessary. do not put desirable fish back into refilled ponds until chlorine residual has dropped to 0 ppm, as determined by a test kit.